BioJulia/PopGen.jl/docs/simulations/sibship.md

 :::

 ### Ploidy
-If your data is not diploid, then change this value to the appropriate ploidy.
+By default, the ploidy of the simulated parents and offspring are inferred from the supplied `PopData`.

 :::note adjusting ploidy
-While the simulations default to diploid, if you wish to generate parents and offspring of a ploidy different than the source `PopData` you can change this value.
-For example, if your `PopData` is diploid, but you wish to generate triploid or octoploid parents and offspring, you can.
+If you have mixed-ploidy data or wish to generate parents and offspring of a ploidy different than the source `PopData` you can specify the ploidy with which to simulate parents and offspring.
+For example, if your `PopData` is diploid, but you wish to generate triploid or octoploid parents and offspring, you would specify `ploidy = 3` or `ploidy = 8` repectively.
 :::

 #### Odd ploidy